nickmackowski/swiftSUITE/docs/swiftCLOCK.md

 ## swiftCLOCKv1

-The original design — a flat, minimal analog face in the style of GtkClock: dot hour/minute markers (bold dots at each hour), a short thick hour hand, a long thin minute hand, a red second hand, and the date shown as plain text.
+The original design — a flat, minimal analog face in the style of Xclock: dot hour/minute markers (bold dots at each hour), a short thick hour hand, a long thin minute hand, a red second hand, and the date shown as plain text.

 <img width="266" height="267" alt="image" src="https://github.com/user-attachments/assets/6b79e5ba-9bc3-43b0-b447-02450afb162b" />